1nfiniteloop/pam-http/README.md

 ## Develop

-The project is built with Netbeans IDE, using a docker-container as remote build host.
-See Dockerfile for setting up a complete development environment.
+The project is built using a docker-container as development environment, see further in `.devcontainer/Dockerfile`.
 Tests is written in C++ for conveniece and have further dependencies located as git submodules under folder `external/`.

-To get tests running you need to build the libraries gtest and httpmockserver under `external/` and install package `libmicrohttpd-dev` which the http mock server uses.
+If you want to build unittests you need to first build the libraries gtest and httpmockserver under `external/.` Build unittests with `cmake -DWITH_UNITTEST=ON ..` followed by `make test_all`.

 ## Reference